kaityo256/intel_real_distribution/README.md

 First, I suspect that this is caused by the pseudo-random generator (PRG).
 So I changed the Mersenne Twister to other PRG.

 We can adopt several PNGs, such as the linear congruential method (`std::minstd_rand0`) and the RANLUX method (`std::ranlux24_base`).
 I also checked the Xorshift method.
-But the situation does not changed even if we changed the PNG.
+But the situation does not change even if we changed the PNG.

-Additionally, I defined the PNG which returns always zero.
+Additionally, I defined the PNG, which always returns zero.

 ```cpp
 class always_zero {